richard-scryber/PaperworkDayDocs/docs/reference/htmltags/elements/html_div_element.md

 3. **Static Position**: Uses normal document flow positioning
 4. **No Overflow**: Content overflows to the next page when space is exhausted

-### Class Hierarchy

-In the Scryber codebase:
-- `HTMLDiv` extends `Div` extends `Panel` extends `VisualComponent`
-- The `HTMLDiv` class is specifically for HTML namespace elements
-- Inherits all properties and behaviors from the base `Panel` class

-### Layout Engine

-The `<div>` element uses the `LayoutEnginePanel` layout engine, which:
-- Supports child content layout in block or inline flow
-- Handles page breaks and content overflow
-- Manages multi-column layouts when configured
-- Calculates box model dimensions (content, padding, border, margin)

 ### Page Breaking

 Content within a `<div>` will automatically flow to the next page when: